 The Department of Health Science master's degree offers opportunities for advanced study related to the planning, implementation and evaluation of health education programs in multiple community settings, including public health departments, voluntary health associations, medical and mental health care agencies and organizations, work site settings, and various health advocacy organizations.
 Completion of this degree prepares the candidate to be eligible for certification as a Certified Health Education Specialist (CHES), as set forth by the National Commission for Health Education Credentialing.

-The Health Science master's degree program also meets the academic requirements established by the New York State Department of Education for permanent certification as a health teacher for those individuals provisionally certified in health education.
-Completion of this degree prepares the candidate for permanent certification in health (K-12) only if the candidate is already provisionally certified in health (K-12).
+The Health Science master's degree program also meets the academic requirements established by the New York State Department of Education for professional certification as a health teacher for those individuals initially certified in health education.
+Completion of this degree prepares the candidate for professional certification in health (K-12) only if the candidate has already obtain initial certification in health (K-12).

 Alternative MSEd (Health Education)